mrdcvlsc/APA/README.md

    ```

-   *Comparison between a bignum variable and a string value or const char* is possible*
+   *Comparison between a bignum variable and a string value or const char* is possible, but you should enclose it with ()*

       ```c++